-Consistency is essential when running a top-notch blog and there are many ways to successfully manage your blogging schedule.
+Consistency is essential when running a top-notch blog and there are many ways to successfully manage your blogging deadlines and schedule.
 Every writer is different and each of us has his or her own flow.

 Here is a 4-step process that many use which involves the best practice of goal setting to keep you on track: setting goals and working backward.